RESEARCH STARTER

 Staying Connected

 Social technology allows people to stay connected with others, especially those who are very busy with school, work, families, and other activities and do not have the time to devote to maintaining social relationships offline.
-It can also help them reconnect with people who they may have lost touch with, such as old classmates and former coworkers.
+It can also help them reconnect with people with whom they may have lost touch, such as old classmates and former coworkers.
 Families and friends who live long distances from one another can interact on a regular basis by using social technology.
 They can talk through Facebook Messenger or share images on sites such as Instagram or Snapchat.
 Children away at college can interact with parents on a regular basis to stay informed about events going on at home.
-Social technology also gives people a chance to meet others who they may not have had the chance to connect with in real life.
+Social technology also gives people a chance to meet others with whom they may not have had the chance to connect in real life.
 Instead of physically meeting with someone, people such as the disabled or elderly can use social media to interact with others.
 While social technology can be a beneficial tool in helping people stay connected, critics note that this same technology can be used to connect in malicious ways.
 Cyberbullying and privacy concerns are just some of the challenges connected to social technology.

 Social Technology and Businesses